-It is important to note that Ukrainian legislation regulating the transfer of IP rights has undergone several significant changes during the past ten years.
-One point that deserves attention is the fundamental question of to whom the IP created by the employees/contractors belongs.
+It is important to note that the Ukrainian legislation which regulates the transfer of IP rights has undergone several significant changes over the past ten years.
+One of the points to pay attention to is the basic principle as to whom the IP created by the employees/contractors belongs.

-In August 2021, a specific rule was introduced for software that is created by employees of the company.
-Before these changes the basic rule stated that the proprietary rights to such objects belong to the employee unless otherwise prescribed by the employment agreement.
-However, following the changes, the rights belong - on the contrary - to the employer.
+In August 2021, the specific rule was introduced for software which was created by employees of the company.
+Before these changes, the basic rule stated that the proprietary right to such objects belongs to the employee unless otherwise prescribed by the employment agreement, whereas after the changes - on the contrary - to the employer.

-Therefore, it is important to consider the difference in regulation between transferring the title to IP under the employment agreement and under the services agreement, but also to consider differences in regulation of these transfers at different moments in time.
+Therefore, it is important to consider the different regulations in transferring the title to IP rights under the employment agreement and the services agreement, as well as to consider differences in regulation of these relations at different points in time.

-Also, in light of this, post-validation of the transfer of IP rights is a common clause in transaction documents.
+Also, considering this, the post-validation of the transfer of IP rights is a common clause for transaction documents.

-It is important to note that in Ukraine the intangible IP rights are not transferrable and belong to the authors.
-As such, the transaction documents should include special statements from the authors regarding the use of the intangible IP rights.
+It is important to note that in Ukraine the intangible IP rights are not transferable and belong to the authors.
+Considering this, the transaction documents should include special statements from the authors regarding the use of the intangible IP rights.